StienBoodts/CI-Portfolio-Project1/README.md

 2. As a returning user, I want to find out how to get in touch for commission enquiries.
     - There is a clear call to action in the footer and on the gallery page above the artwork.
 3. As a returning user, I want to find out how to purchase art and how it will be shipped.
     - On the gallery page users are invited to get in touch if they want to purchase art, the shipping info can be found via a link in the footer.
-This page is 'under construction' but users are invited to sign up to the newsletter so they can be informed as soon as there is more information available.
+This page shows a table with costs and users are invited to sign up to the newsletter.

 - #### **Frequent User Goals:**
 1. As a frequent user, I want to find out if there are newly added artpieces.